This story was edited and published in the Antique Wireless Association "Review" publication #36 2023

 During WWII, the most common method of locating enemy radio transmissions was through the use of radio direction finding whereby two or more monitoring stations would obtain bearings on enemy transmitters then triangulate the results to obtain a fix.
-There were at least two other techniques which could provide data about the characteristics of the transmitter making the emission and the Morse code sending style of the operator, These techniques were known as Radio Finger Printing (RFP) and a code-named process called TINA, which were used by the Allies.
-When used jointly, these techniques were known as 'Z' intelligence or 'Z' service in the Commonwealth countries.
+There were at least two other techniques which could provide data or intelligence about the characteristics of the transmitter making the transmission and the Morse code sending style of the operator.
+These techniques were known as Radio Finger Printing (RFP) and a code-named process called TINA, which were used by the Allies.
+When used jointly, TINA and RFP were known as 'Z' intelligence or 'Z' service in the Commonwealth countries.
 TINA was derived from the last four letters of the word “Serpentina,” a name used for the method of recording hand-sent Morse transmissions on paper tape for later analysis.
 As with many other WWII activities, RFP and TINA were shrouded in a cloak of secrecy.
 Finally, the methods and results of noise investigation are described.

 Radio Finger Printing (RFP) was the process used to catalogue a specific transmitter through its distinct characteristics with the aim of locating it at a future date.
 The idea was to identify individual transmitters by their emitted waveform.
 The rectified signals were applied to a cathode ray tube, (without a time base), and photographed onto moving film.